open-sauced/intro/CONTRIBUTING.md

 2. **Create a new Markdown file**

-   If your new section is a standalone document, create a new Markdown (`.md`) file within the documentation folder.
+   If your new chapter is a standalone document, create a new Markdown (`.md`) file within the documentation folder.

-   Name the file in a way that reflects the content of the section.
-For example, `new-section.md`.
+   Name the file in a way that reflects the content of the chapter.
+For example, `new-chapter.md`.

    > NOTE: Be sure to follow naming conventions.
 Notice that files are not capitalized, and in place of spaces between words, there are hyphens.

-3. **Determine the section's number**
+3. **Determine the chapter's number**

-   We have specific conventions for numbering sections to maintain a consistent structure.
+   We have specific conventions for numbering chapters to maintain a consistent structure.

    In this particular project, numbers represent chapters.
 For example, `01-intro`, `02-what-is-open-source`, `03-why-open-source`, etc.

-   Consider where the new section you'll work on logically falls in the course.
+   Consider where the new chapter you'll work on logically falls in the course.

    If you're not sure, please comment on the issue and tag a maintainer, asking for help.
-And if the section you're adding isn't a chapter, you can omit the number.
+And if the content you're adding isn't a chapter, you can omit the number.

 4. **Write content**

    - Open the newly created Markdown file in a text editor or Markdown editor.
-   - Add the content for your section using Markdown syntax.
+   - Write the content for your chapter using Markdown syntax.
 You can include headings, text, images, links, lists, and other elements to present your information effectively.

    See the [Using Markdown for Intro to Open Source Course](#using-markdown-for-intro-to-open-source-course) section for details about how to use Markdown in this project.

-   > NOTE: If you add definitions to the [Glossary](10-glossary.md) section, ensure definitions are added in alphabetical order.
+   > NOTE: If you add definitions to the [Glossary](10-glossary.md) chapter, ensure definitions are added in alphabetical order.

-5. **Ensure the section's numbers are in order**
+5. **Ensure the chapter's numbers are in order**

-   The section's numbers have to be in order to make the course flow.
-You need to rename other files by changing the section number accordingly.
+   The chapter's numbers have to be in order to make the course flow.
+You need to rename other files by changing the chapter number accordingly.

 6. **Testing your changes**

-   Before finalizing your new section, it's advisable to test your changes locally.
-You can build or render the documentation to ensure your new section appears as expected within the documentation structure.
+   Before finalizing your new chapter, it's advisable to test your changes locally.
+You can build or render the documentation to ensure your new chapter appears as expected within the documentation structure.

 7. **Updating the sidebar**

-   After you finish adding a new section, you must add it to the sidebar for the users to discover the content.
+   After you finish adding a new chapter, you must add it to the sidebar for the users to discover the content.

-### Adding New Sections to the Sidebar
+### Adding New Chapters to the Sidebar

-The sidebar in our course serves as a navigation menu, allowing users to access different sections efficiently.
+The sidebar in our course serves as a navigation menu, allowing users to access different chapters efficiently.

-When you add a new section to the course, it's important to update the sidebar by including the link to the new section so users can navigate to the content seamlessly.
+When you add a new chapter to the course, it's important to update the sidebar by including the link to the new chapter so users can navigate to the content seamlessly.

-Follow these steps to add new sections to the sidebar:
+Follow these steps to add new chapters to the sidebar:

 1. Navigate to `_layouts/sidebar.js`.
-2. **Add the new section link**
+2. **Add the new chapter link**

-   - Insert a new line in the list based on your section's number.
-If your section number is `07`, insert this new line right after `06`.
+   - Insert a new line in the list based on your chapter's number.
+If your chapter number is `07`, insert this new line right after `06`.
-   - Use the below format to add the link to the new section:
+   - Use the below format to add the link to the new chapter:

      ```markdown
      - [Intro](https://github.com/01-intro.md)
      ```

-     - Replace `Intro` with the title of your new section.
+     - Replace `Intro` with the title of your new chapter.
 Be sure to capitalize the title.
-     - Replace `/01-intro.md` with the relative path to the Markdown file of your new section.
+     - Replace `/01-intro.md` with the relative path to the Markdown file of your new chapter.

-3. **Ensure the section's numbers are in order**
+3. **Ensure the chapter's numbers are in order**

-   As the section's numbers should be in order, you need to change the section numbers in the relative paths following your new section.
+   As the chapter's numbers should be in order, you need to change the chapter numbers in the relative paths following your new chapter.

 4. **Submitting your contribution**

-   Once you have created or edited the new section and verified that it meets our project's requirements, you can submit your contribution by creating a pull request.
+   Once you have created the new chapter and verified that it meets our project's requirements, you can submit your contribution by creating a pull request.

 5. **Review and feedback**

    Wait for maintainers to review your pull request, and be prepared to receive feedback from them or collaborators.
 Make changes if necessary to refine your contribution.

-After your contribution is accepted, your new section will become part of our course, enhancing its content for users and contributors.
+After your contribution is accepted, your new chapter will become part of our course, enhancing its content for users and contributors.

 ## Using Markdown for Intro to Open Source Course